 NRC is mischievous plan to divide India: Chidambaram

-Congress leader P Chidambaram on Monday dubbed the National Register of Citizens a "sinister and mischievous plan" to divide the country.
+Senior Congress leader P Chidambaram on Monday dubbed the National Register of Citizens a "sinister and mischievous plan" to divide the country and alleged that the NRC-CAA-NPR exercise is part of the RSS-BJP plan to push its "divisive" agenda of a 'Hindu Rashtra'.
+Terming the Citizenship Amendment Act (CAA) "patently discriminatory", he said three neighbouring countries have been included, while Sri Lanka, Myanmar and Bhutan excluded and some minority groups, including Muslims, kept out of its ambit.

+The people who will be directly affected will be the Muslims of India, Chidambaram said, adding that all other religious groups, even if excluded under the NRC, will be included under the CAA and it is only the Muslims who will be identified as illegal migrants under the NRC and excluded under the CAA.
+"Naturally, there is widespread fear and uncertainty among the Muslims of India, the former Union finance minister said.

-Addressing a press conference, he also said there is a world of difference between the National Population Register of 2010 and the NPR of 2020.
+He also clarified that there is a world of difference between the National Population Register of 2010 and the NPR of 2020 and it must be opposed after a "failed" Assam NRC-like exercise.
+"The NRC is a sinister and mischievous plan to divide India.
+Under the NRC, every person residing in India has to prove that he is a citizen of India.
+In modern, liberal democracies, citizenship is based on the principle of territoriality," he told reporters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)